lunasx/google-drive-sheets-api/README.md

 DRIVE.JS REQUIREMENTS:

-Replace Parrent ID with the ID in the Drive Folder Created.
+Replace Parrent ID with the ID in the Created Drive Folder.

 UPADTE-SHEET.JS REQUIREMENTS: